TomVuod/fusca_counteradaptation/README.md

 ```
 library(fusca.defence)
 ```
-See the report from statistical analyses
+See the report with statistical analyses
 ```
 vignette("Statistical_tests", package = "fusca.defence")
 ```